-Australia Post - All Australia Post customers are required to manifest their daily shipments, no matter how many, in order to avoid a fine.
+All Australia Post customers must manifest their daily shipments, no matter how many, to avoid a fine.
 Labels must be manifested within 30 days of the label creation date.

-DHL eCommerce - End of day manifests are required by DHL eCommerce.
-The electronic data will be transmitted to DHL through Shippo, and you will need to print 2 copies of the Driver's Summary Manifest (DSM) that is created.
-The DSM is a printed document that summarizes all shipments being given to DHL eCommerce for that day, grouped by product.
-You will need to provide these copies to your DHL driver at pick-up/drop-off.
+End-of-day manifests are required by DHL eCommerce.
+The electronic data will be transmitted to DHL through Shippo, and you will need to print two copies of the Driver's Summary Manifest (DSM) that is created.
+The DSM is a printed document that summarizes all shipments given to DHL eCommerce for that day, grouped by product.
+You must provide these copies to your DHL driver at pick-up/drop-off.